-Recognising that our entire workforce has a role to play in creating a safe working environment, this year we have enhanced the Shield incident reporting system through which we record, manage and monitor accidents and safety observations, and to which all employees have access.
+Recognising that our entire workforce has a role to play in creating a safe working environment, we use, and regularly promote, the Shield incident reporting system, through which we record, manage and monitor accidents and safety observations, and to which all employees have access.
 The system has supported our improved performance since its introduction in 2019.